-Teams are expected to set up a professional space in their team booths to highlight the team's branding.
+Teams are expected to set up a professional space in their team booths at the final event to highlight the team's branding.
 This can include the concept design, posters, team logo, and school information.
 The team booths are the teams' chance to showcase all the work they have put into their project over the course of the year and are the best way to communicate their efforts to the industry, especially at a visible industry networking event.